hon

 Childhood Depression:

 "A warm caring relationship with a parent or caring adult acts as a protective factor against depression.
 Young adults who have lost a parent before the age of 16 experience more depression and suicide attempts than those adults who came from intact families.
-Consistent nurturance from another adult, however, can lessen these negative reactions."
+Consistent nurturance from another adult, however, can lessen these negative reactions.
 Lillian M. Range, PhD.
 Children's Health.

-Experience of childhood depression symptoms: Roberto is 8 years old, he has lost interest in playing with his friends, he only sleeps after school.
+Roberto is 8 years old, he has lost interest in playing with his friends, he only sleeps after school.
 It is difficult to get him to eat a complete meal.
 His grades have slipped, his teachers say he doesn't talk or play with the other children and often looks sad.
 He has trouble sleeping at night and this has been a pattern for several months.

 One of the causal factors for depression can be child abuse which can take on many forms, both verbal, and physical as well as sexual.
 These are a possibility in both childhood and adult depression.
 Adults need to talk about these things, if they have taken place in the past, and children do as well.
 Healing and comfort is needed for emotional wounds of child abuse, more than anything else.